People and Partners

 Location: Various Cities

 Project SMART is a collaboration between SUNY Oswego area schools, business and industry.
 Financial support has been provided by NCLB-TLQP, ENTERGY, the New York Power Authority, Niagara Mohawk, the Central New York Community Council on Careers, and Pathfinder Bank.
 These and many other regional business partners in Central New York support Project SMART with contributions of time and other in-kind efforts.
-School districts in Oswego County, Syracuse, NYC, Yonkers, and Regional BOCES support the participation of teachers in each summer institute.
-School Inspectors from Benin West Africa participate in Project SMART's global initiative.
+School districts in Oswego County, Syracuse, NYC, and Albany support the participation of teachers and statewide training is provided in collaboration with other TLQP funded projects.
 The Oswego State University participants come from the School of Education and the College of Liberal Arts & Sciences.

 Project SMART provides GESA and data strategies workshops for teachers, higher education faculty and preservice teachers.
 The purpose of GESA is to impact student achievement through helping teachers examine the impact of biases and behavior on teacher practice and student achievement.